 TGax editor: Modify fhe first paragraph as follows:

-The TSPEC element contains the set of parameters that define the characteristics and QoS expectations of a traffic flow, in the context of a particular STA, for use by the HC or PCP and STA(s) or a mesh STA and its peer mesh STAs in support of QoS traffic transfer using the procedures defined in 11.4 (TS operation) and 11.24.16.3 (GCR procedures).
+The TSPEC element contains the set of parameters that define the characteristics and QoS expectations of a traffic flow, in the context of a particular STA, for use by the HC or PCP and STA(s) or a mesh STA and its peer mesh STAs in support of QoS traffic transfer using the procedures defined in 11.4 (TS operation) and 11.24.16.3 (GCR procedures), or for use by HE STAs in support of HE APs’ scheduling for MU operations (27.5 MU Operations).
 The element information format comprises the items as defined in this subclause, and the structure is defined in Figure 9-295 (TSPEC element format).

 TGax editor: Modify the 4th paragraph as follows: